 CMSA Scholarships - Information

-The Canadian Meat Science Association (CMSA) is pleased to be involved in awarding a total of four scholarships per year to promising graduate and undergraduate students studying or interested in studying Meat Science in Canada.
+The Canadian Meat Science Association (CMSA) is pleased to be involved in awarding a total of five scholarships per year to promising graduate and undergraduate students studying or interested in studying Meat Science in Canada.

 The Percy Gitelman Memorial Scholarship - Graduate, $3,000